Harrison Wallace III

-Harrison "Tre" Wallace III is an American college football wide receiver for the Ole Miss Rebels.
-He previously played for the Penn State Nittany Lions.
+Harrison "Tre" Wallace III (born April 23, 2003) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
+He played college football at Penn State and Ole Miss.

 Early life

 Wallace III attended Pike Road High School in Pike Road, Alabama.
 He committed to Penn State University to play college football.

 College career

 Penn State

 As a true freshman at Penn State in 2021, Wallace III appeared in three games and redshirted.
 As a redshirt freshman in 2022, he played in 13 games and 19 receptions for 273 yards and one touchdown and as a redshirt sophomore in 2023 started six of eight games and had 19 receptions for 228 yards and a touchdown.
 He returned to Penn State as a starter his redshirt junior year in 2024.

 On January 14, 2025, Wallace announced that he would enter the transfer portal.

 Ole Miss

 On January 19, 2025, Wallace announced that he would transfer to Ole Miss.